Two-sample Test using Projected Wasserstein Distance: Introduction

-In high-dimensional settings, Wasserstein distance is difficult to compute, and its convergence rate is slow.
-Several variants of Wasserstein distance have been developed in the literature to address these two issues.
-Smoothed Wasserstein distance is proposed in \citep{cuturi2013sinkhorn} to reduce the computational cost by using entropic regularizations.
-Some projection-based variants of Wasserstein distance are also discussed to address the computational complexity issue, including the sliced~\citep{Bonneel14} and max-sliced~\citep{deshp2019maxsliced} Wasserstein distances.
-The sliced Wasserstein distance is based on the average Wasserstein distance between two projected distributions along infinitely many random one-dimensional linear projection mappings.
-The minimax rate for estimating the sliced Wasserstein distance based on $n$ collected samples is of order $O(1/\sqrt{n})$ under mild conditions~\citep{manole2019minimax}, and a two-sample test can be constructed based on this nice statistical behavior.
-The disadvantage of sliced Wasserstein distance is that a large number of random projection mappings are required to approximate the distance within minimal precision error.
+In high-dimensional settings, the Wasserstein distance is difficult to compute, and its convergence rate is slow.
+Several variants of the Wasserstein distance have been developed in the literature to address these two issues.
+The smoothed Wasserstein distance is designed to reduce the computational cost~\cite{cuturi2013sinkhorn} and improve the sample complexity~\cite{genevay2019sample} by using entropic regularizations.
+Some projection-based variants of the Wasserstein distance are also discussed to address the computational complexity issue, including the sliced~\cite{Bonneel14} and the max-sliced~\cite{deshp2019maxsliced} Wasserstein distances.
+Sliced Wasserstein distance is based on the average Wasserstein distance between two projected distributions along infinitely many random one-dimensional linear projection mappings.
+It is shown in \cite{manole2019minimax} that its empirical estimate decays into zero with rate $O(n^{-1/2})$ under mild conditions, and a two-sample test can be constructed based on this nice statistical behavior.
+However, it is costly to compute this distance because a large number of random projection mappings are required to approximate the distance within minimal precision error.
 The max-sliced Wasserstein distance is proposed to address this issue by finding the worst-case one-dimensional projection mapping such that the Wasserstein distance between projected distributions is maximized.
-The projected Wasserstein distance proposed in our paper generalizes the max-sliced Wasserstein distance by considering the $k$-dimension projection mappings, and we discuss the finite-sample convergence rate of projected Wasserstein distance so that two-sample tests can be designed.
+The projected Wasserstein distance proposed in our paper generalizes the max-sliced Wasserstein distance by considering the $k$-dimensional projection mappings, and we discuss the finite-sample convergence rate of the projected Wasserstein distance so that two-sample tests can be designed.